avral/golos-ql/README.md

 stats
 ```

-For see all types and queries click "< Docs" button on /graphql
+For see all types/fields and queries click "< Docs" button on GraphiQl: /graphql

 ### Build
 If you want build by your self.